PriceLab/BDDS/trenadb/fimo/README.md

 2. Using MotifDb in R, export .meme files of your desired motifs
 3. Using the fimo program, intersect the motif .meme files with all chromosomes
 4. Copy and restore the existing fimo database dump from Amazon S3
+5. Use loop.sh to add the `loc` column to the fimo files
-5. Using the template from [`create_fimo_table.sh`](https://github.com/PriceLab/BDDS/blob/master/trenadb/fimo/create_fimo_table.sh), create a shell script that copies the fimo output into the existing fimo database
+6. Using the template from [`create_fimo_table.sh`](https://github.com/PriceLab/BDDS/blob/master/trenadb/fimo/create_fimo_table.sh), create a shell script that copies the fimo output into the existing fimo database
-6. Create indices using the commands in [index.sql](https://github.com/PriceLab/BDDS/blob/master/trenadb/fimo/index.sql)
+7. Create indices using the commands in [index.sql](https://github.com/PriceLab/BDDS/blob/master/trenadb/fimo/index.sql)
-7. Dump the new fimo database locally, then copy it to Amazon S3
+8. Dump the new fimo database locally, then copy it to Amazon S3

 What follows is a more detailed description of how to carry out all these steps, with examples using the fimo version created on June 8, 2017.